-Men who have ED are unable to have or maintain a penile erection that’s firm enough for sexual intercourse and satisfaction.
+Men who have Erectile Dysfunction(ED) are unable to have or maintain a penile erection that’s firm enough for sexual intercourse and satisfaction.

-It can cause low self-esteem, performance anxiety, depression and stress.
-ED may affect the quality of a marriage or intimate relationship.
+It can cause low self-esteem, performance anxiety, depression, and stress.
+Erectile Dysfunction (ED) may affect the quality of a marriage or intimate relationship.
 The good news is there are many safe and effective treatments.

-Studies show that about one half of American men over age 40 have some degree of ED.
+Studies show that about one-half of American men over age 40 have some degree of Erectile Dysfunction(ED).
 While ED becomes more common as men age, growing old is not the cause of the problem.
 Though sexual function may decrease with age, many men enjoy sexual activity well into their senior years.

-ED is diagnosed by an andrologist/urologist or other medical professional through a brief physical examination.
+Erectile Dysfunction(ED) is diagnosed by an andrologist/urologist or another medical professional through a brief physical examination.
 A careful medical, social, psychological and sexual history is also taken.

 Men with ED may have tests to check for: